pbacova/PCL_Supplementary_material_systematic_CG/README.md

 -data (literature data and simulation results) as well as the gnuplot code to recreate Fig. S1 in the supp_info.pdf file

+Update: revised version of supp_info file (sup_info_revised.pdf).
+Two data sets were added to the comparison in Fig. S1, the corresponding citations were also added.
+The added data support the conclusions driven in the previous version of the file, and therefore, no other changes were made.